-- Neo, H. and Emel, J. (2017).
+- Neo, Harvey. and Emel, Jody.
+(2017).
 Geographies of Meat: Politics, Economy and Culture, Critical Food Studies Series.
 Taylor and Francis.

 - Neo, Harvey. & Chua, Chengying.
 (2017).
 Beyond inclusion and exclusion: Community gardens as spaces of responsibility.
 Annals of the Association of American Geographers, 107(3): 666-681.

 - Lin, Heng Lye., Neo, Harvey., Kondepudi, Sekhar., Yew, Wen-Shen., & Sng, Judy Gek-Khim.
 (2017).
 (Eds) Sustainability Matters: Environmental Management in the Anthropocene.
 World Scientific, Singapore.

-- Neo, H. (2016).
+- Neo, Harvey.
+(2016).
 Rethinking ethical food consumption through meaningful substitution: the contradictions and challenges of vegetarianism advocacy.
 Geographical Journal.
 DOI: 10.1111/geoj.12130.

 - Neo, Harvey. & Pow, Choon-Piew.
 (2015).
 The weight of small cities: Development and the rural-urban nexus in Jinghong, Southwest China.
 The Professional Geographer, 67(4): 555-563.